-DAVID MASON, a former poet laureate of Colorado, author of Pacific Light, Sea Salt, The Sound, and a verse-novel, Ludlow.
+Professor DAVID MASON ~ a former poet laureate of Colorado, author of Pacific Light, Sea Salt, The Sound, and a verse-novel, Ludlow.

 'Real poetry involves not only a love of words, but also a vulnerability to life, an ability to feel its power.
 Tim Slade is a real poet who honours his island home with the sensitivity and sense of his attention.
 And he honours poetry by the acuteness of his reading, the depth of his vocation.
 The Walnut Tree is a fine debut, appealing to lovers of Tasmania, and to anyone interested in Australian poetry.'

 ROBERT ADAMSON ~ poet author of Reaching Light ~ Selected Poems.

 'It's a terrific book!'